 The program still involves the robot moving forward in 5cm steps until it detects the obstacle, but on its journey it counts the number of 5cm steps it has taken before detecting the obstacle.

-Once it has detected the obstacle it exits the loop, calculates the distance it has travelled by multiplying the number of steps it has travelled by 5 and then reversing by that amount
+Once it has detected the obstacle it exits the loop, calculates the distance it has traveled by multiplying the number of steps it has traveled by 5 and then reversing by that amount

 The algorithm is shown below